 As a result, there is nothing shoddy about K-Pop stars.
 Check out the video for the song “Growl” by Exo, one of the current hot boybands.

 Look at those perfect dance moves!
 The video was filmed in a single shot!

-Mario and I first saw this video while out to dinner, and the entire restaurant literally turned around and watched the video until it finished.
+I first saw this video while out to dinner, and the entire restaurant literally turned around and watched the video until it finished.
 It’s that good.

 Binge-Drinking is Commonplace